Are you looking for fun things to do in Newquay, Cornwall? This post is for you!

-- Towan Beach – this is where ‘the island’ is located – a large outcrop that is connected to the mainland by a bridge.
-It was once the home of Sir Oliver Lodge, but nowadays is letted out as a holiday home.
+- Towan Beach: this is where ‘the island’ is located – a large outcrop that is connected to the mainland by a bridge.
+It was once the home of Sir Oliver Lodge, but nowadays is let out as a holiday home.

-- Lusty Glaze Beach – this is a privately owned, smaller beach, that is open to the public for free.
+- Lusty Glaze Beach: this is a privately owned, smaller beach, that is open to the public for free.
 It’s a popular spot for watersports, and has earned the prestigious title of ‘Beach of the Year’!
 We sadly couldn’t go onto the beach this summer, as it was closed for a private wedding, but I’ve visited before and can attest that it’s definitely one of the best beaches in the area!

-- Watergate Bay Beach – this is a large expansive beach near Newquay, that is the end point for the popular Newquay to Watergate Bay walk (details below!).
+- Watergate Bay Beach: this is a large expansive beach near Newquay, which is the endpoint for the popular Newquay to Watergate Bay walk (details below!).

-- Porth Beach – another beautiful beach near to Newquay town.
+- Porth Beach: another beautiful beach near Newquay town.
 There is plenty of space here, and ‘The Mermaid Inn’ is close by which makes a great spot for lunch.

-- Great Western Beach – located right by Newquay Station, this beach is in an incredibly convenient location – but it can get pretty busy!
+- Great Western Beach: located right by Newquay Station, this beach is in an incredibly convenient location.

 Trenance Gardens and Leisure Park